Why The Church Fathers Weren’t Infallible

 On The Canon

-Footnote: there are no Hebrew manuscripts for the New Testament.
+Footnote: there are no ancient Hebrew manuscripts for the New Testament.

 Irenaeus quoted the Bible 1,800 times.